yanamal/CodinGame-Write-ups/Code-of-Kutulu/Post-Mortem.md

 > Note: For my purposes, it was important to collect **all** moves with the same outcome, since I could then filter them by other heuristics.

 Later I also added "average-case" damage calculation: for each one of my possible moves, calculate the **average** damage to me and others across all possible opponent moves.
+I used this in a follow-up heuristic to pick between moves that looked equally good by other criteria.
 Of course, it would be a much more accurate average if it took into account the likelihood of each combination; but I did not want to go down that rabbit hole at that point.

 ### 6. Finally, the heuristics!
 Well, they do say that 80% of AI is representation.
 I forget who said that though.
 And whether that's actually what they said.

 Just to be clear, though, I did not write all of the above in one go before writing heuristics.
 It all evolved over time together.
-Though I was able to add quite a few heuristics - quite a few more than I ended up using - and iterate on them very quickly once I had the full representation in place.
+Though I *was* able to add tons of heuristics - quite a few more than I ended up using - and iterate on them very quickly once I had the full representation in place.

 - First, use the minimax function above to filter the possible moves.
 Since minimax looks for the **best** worst-case move, it will always return at least one move.
 - Then filter for moves that actually are part of the "safe walkable path" tree